 Day 1: Monday 30 April, Arrive Milan – Transfer to Moltrasio

-On arrival at Milan’s Malpensa airport, those taking the ASA ‘designated’ flight transfer by private coach to Moltrasio.
+The ASA ‘designated’ flight is scheduled to arrive at Milan’s Malpensa airport in the morning of 30 April.
+Those arriving on this flight will be transferred by private coach to Moltrasio.
 If you are travelling independently, you should meet the group at the Grand Hotel Imperiale.
-Note: private transfers from the airport to the hotel can be arranged through the hotel’s concierge; please contact ASA for further information.
+Private transfers from the airport to the hotel can be arranged for those arriving independently; please contact ASA for further information.

 Day 2: Tuesday 1 May, Moltrasio – Tremezzo – Bellagio – Moltrasio